All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I request to move up sooner than four weeks?

 You can certainly discuss this with your physician.
-However, the four-week introductory period exists for a clinical reason.
+But the four-week introductory period exists for a clinical reason.
 Moving up too quickly increases the risk of more severe GI side effects and may ultimately slow your progress if you need to step back down.

 What happens when I move from 0.25mg to 0.5mg?